cragr/ahv-ocp-bash-install/README.md

 1. Obtain your pull secret from the [Red Hat OpenShift Cluster Manager](https://cloud.redhat.com/openshift/install).
 2. Replace the content of the `pull_secret` file in the repository with your pull secret.

-### Update Variables File

-Update the `00_set-variables.sh` file with values matching your environment.

-*Note: This installer has been tested with OpenShift 4.14.x releases only.*

 ## Deployment

 To deploy OpenShift on Nutanix, follow these steps: